eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 > **Any sufficiently advanced technology is indistinguishable from magic.**
 > \- Arthur C. Clarke

 I have always been very fascinated with how the internet feels so abstract and is yet so real.
 How do network providers like MTN, Airtel, GLO, etcetera (in Nigeria), give me access to the Internet over thin air?
 How do my calls and SMS texts reach the intended person?
 And more importantly why couldn't all of these be free?
-These were questions I asked as I was growing up.
+These were questions I asked growing up.

 I eventually decided to find out these answers myself, and in doing so, I realized things were bigger and not as simple as they seemed on the surface.

-At the end of this article, you should have an idea as to why internet access can't be free, at least for the moment, and the roles those tall giant masts we often see around play in giving us access to mobile internet, sending and receiving SMS and making cellular voice calls.
+At the end of this article, you should have an idea why internet access can't be free, at least at the moment, and the roles those tall giant masts we often see around play in giving us access to mobile internet, sending+receiving SMSes and making cellular voice calls.

 Sit tight and stare closely as I unravel this **MAGIC.**